GeoNode/QGISGeoNodePlugin/docs/user-guide.md

 - `Resources types`

-    Resource type filter, selects resources based on the selected resource types, the resource type filtering is mutually inclusive, if more than one type is selected, the search results will include all resources that have been the selected.
+    Filters resources based on the selected resource types, the resource types selection is mutually inclusive, if more than one type is selected, the search results will include all resources that have been the selected.

 - `Temporal extent`

-    Temporal extent filter is used to filter resources based on the stored temporal extent.
+    This filter used to select resources based on the stored temporal extent.
 Two fields `start` and `end` are used to represent the beginning and end of the extent respectively, during filtering both fields values are excluded.